If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

-1% back: Discover Cashback Debit Account holders are eligible to earn 1% back on every purchase they make with their debit cards, on up to $3,000 in debit card purchases each month.
+1% back: Discover Cashback Debit account holders are eligible to earn 1% back on purchases (See website for details) they make with their debit cards, on up to $3,000 in debit card purchases each month.
 Discover limits you to a maximum of $360 in cash back per year, but this still far outstrips what most checking accounts can offer in interest.
-ATM transactions, money order purchases, point-of-sale cash withdrawals, peer-to-peer payments, loan payments, and payments made with third-party payment services are not eligible for cash-back rewards.
+ATM transactions, money order purchases, point-of-sale cash withdrawals, peer-to-peer payments, loan payments, and payments made with third-party payment services are not eligible for cash back rewards.

 No fees: The buffet of $0 fees is impressive.
-You won't pay fees for monthly maintenance, overdrafts, stop payments, and insufficient fees, to name a few.
+You won't pay fees for monthly maintenance, overdrafts, stop payments, or insufficient fees, to name a few.

-Fee-free ATMs: Discover enables its Cashback Debit Account customers to withdraw money from any of the over 60,000 MoneyPass® and Allpoint ATMs nationwide without paying any fees.
-This is a larger network than many other online checking accounts offer, so you'll have better odds of finding a surcharge-free ATM near you.
-You can locate the nearest one using the ATM Finder tool on Discover's website.
+Fee-free ATMs: Customers can withdraw money from any of the over 60,000 MoneyPass® and Allpoint® ATMs nationwide without paying any fees.
+This is a larger network than many online checking accounts offer, so you'll have better odds of finding a surcharge-free ATM near you.
+You can locate the nearest one using the ATM Locator tool on Discover's website.
 Discover also won't charge you fees for using ATMs outside of these networks, though the ATM owner might.

 Free checks and debit cards: Discover doesn't nickel-and-dime you on the little things, like the cost of checks or replacement debit cards.
 This is not unusual among online banks, but what is unusual is that Discover also doesn't charge you for expedited check and debit card delivery, while most other banks do.
 It may seem like a small thing, but when you're out of checks or you've lost your debit card and you need your money in a hurry, you'll appreciate that Discover makes things easy for you.